RedHatRanger/best_linux_scripts_and_commands/common_commands/fdisk.md

 # Hit Enter for Default on the next one
 # Type "+250M" for 250 megabytes
 # Type "p" to print the partition table
+# Hit "w" to write the new table

+partprobe /dev/loop1
 ```